-Fair value of the investment properties is estimated by a recoganised valuation agency (ValuStrat Saudi Arabia) by using income capitalisation method, the range of capitalisation rates are determined based on the nature and the designated use of the assets and various external references for similar type of assets.
+Fair value of the investment properties is estimated by a recoganised valuation agency not related to the Group (ValuStrat Saudi Arabia a license member of Saudi Authority of Accredited Valuers) by using income capitalisation method in December 2019, the range of capitalisation rates are determined based on the nature and the highest and the best designated use of the assets and various external references for similar type of assets.
+There has been no change in the valuation technique during the year.
 The annualised lease cash flows are estimated by extrapolating and adjusting current lease revenues for optimal occupancy and capitalising it at an annual rent yield of 6-8% between residential and commercial leased properties to arrive the fair value estimated as below:

-2018 2017

-SR 000 SR 000
+2019 SR 000 2018 SR 000

-COST 1,693,141 3,290,010

-ESTIMATED FAIR VALUE Estimated on rent yield of 6-8 % on
+ESTIMATED FAIR VALUE Estimated on rent yield of 6-8 % on 1,651,357 1,693,141

-Investment properties 1,927,484 3,313,183
+Investment properties 1,927,484 1,927,484